John Hagee: Views

-Hagee is anti-abortion and stopped giving money to Israel's Hadassah Medical Center when it began offering the procedure.
+Homosexuality

-Hagee has been criticized for statements pertaining to Jews, the Catholic Church, and Islam.
-Some Jewish leaders, such as Reform Rabbi Eric Yoffie have criticized Hagee for being "extremist" on Israeli policy and for disparaging other faiths.
+In 2006, he claimed that Hurricane Katrina was God's punishment for a planned pride parade.

 Catholicism

 Hagee purported that Adolf Hitler's antisemitism was especially derived from his Catholic background, and he also purported that Hitler was "a spiritual leader in the Catholic Church," as well as purporting that the Catholic Church under Pope Pius XII encouraged Nazism.
 Hagee also blamed the Catholic Church for instigating the Dark Ages, claiming that it allowed the Crusaders to rape and murder with impunity.
 William Donohue, the president of the Catholic League for Civil and Religious Rights, rejected the comments and Hagee's explanations for them.
 On May 12, 2008, after discussions with Donohue and other Catholic leaders, Hagee issued a letter of apology, expressing regret for "any comments that Catholics have found hurtful."
 The apology was accepted by William Donohue.